-However, in June 1874 the Temple denomination had undergone a schism.
-Temple leader Hardegg and about a third of the Templers seceded from the Temple Society, after personal and substantial quarrels with the other leader Christoph Hoffmann.
+However, in June 1874, the Temple denomination had undergone a schism.
+Temple leader Hardegg and about a third of the Templers seceded from the Temple Society after personal and substantial quarrels with the other leader Christoph Hoffmann.
 In 1889 apostatized former Templers, Protestant Swiss and German expatriates, like Plato von Ustinov, and domestic and foreign proselytes gained earlier by Metzler constituted an Evangelical Protestant congregation.
 Most of its parishioners lived in the colony earning it the name German Colony or Deutsche Kolonie.
 In 1904 the group built its Immanuel Church in the territory.
-On 17 November 1917 British forces conquered Jaffa and the colony, and most of the male inhabitants of the colony, holding German citizenship, were deported with German prisoners of war to Sidi Bishr and other places in Egypt, later a part of them were sent in 1920 to Bad Mergentheim in Germany.
+On 17 November 1917, British forces conquered Jaffa and the colony, and most of the male inhabitants of the colony, holding German citizenship, were deported with German prisoners of war to Sidi Bishr and other places in Egypt, later a part of them were sent in 1920 to Bad Mergentheim in Germany.

-In July 1918 women, elderly and children were deported too for two years, under police supervision, to the “Al Hayat” Hotel-Sanatorium in Helwan in Egypt.
+In July 1918, women, the elderly, and children were deported too for two years, under police supervision, to the “Al Hayat” Hotel-Sanatorium in Helwan in Egypt.
 The enemy alien property was taken into public custody under Edward Keith-Roach, the Public Custodian of Enemy Property.
 The men were released after the Treaty of Versailles became effective on 10 January 1920.
 After the Treaty of Lausanne, by which Turkey accepted the British mandate of Palestine, had been ratified on 5 August 1925, the public custody was lifted and the property restituted.

-After the start of World War II the German colonists were again interned by the British authorities as to the citizens of an enemy state in May 1940, and, after internment in Wilhelma, re-settled in Germany and Australia between 1941 and 1948.
+After the start of World War II, the German colonists were again interned by the British authorities as to the citizens of an enemy state in May 1940 and, after internment in Wilhelma, re-settled in Germany and Australia between 1941 and 1948.
 The enemy alien property came again into public custody under Keith-Roach.
 The CMJ subsequently used the vacant Immanuel Church until the British retreat in 1947.

 At Israeli Time

 After the foundation of Israel, its government took over the enemy alien property in its custody.
-In January 1950 the state of Israel expropriated secular German enemy alien property in its favor in anticipation of a future agreement with Germany on compensations for claims of Israeli citizens against Germany.
-In the course of the Reparations Agreement between Israel and West Germany, both states agreed on the compensation of the expropriated secular property of then German citizens.
-Whereas the buildings of religious usage, like Immanuel Church and its rectory, had remained in public custody and had been handed over to the Lutheran World Federation in 1951 after an agreement of September of that year regulating Israel’s compensation of expropriated Protestant religious property of secular purposes, such as schools, farms, factories, etc., and the restitution of actual places of worship, cemeteries, etc. to Protestant religious bodies.
+In January 1950, the state of Israel expropriated secular German enemy alien property in its favor in anticipation of a future agreement with Germany on compensations for claims of Israeli citizens against Germany.
+In the Reparations Agreement between Israel and West Germany, both states agreed on the compensation of the expropriated secular property of then German citizens.
+Whereas the buildings of religious usage, like Immanuel Church and its rectory, had remained in public custody and had been handed over to the Lutheran World Federation in 1951 after an agreement of September of that year regulating Israel’s compensation of expropriated Protestant religious property of secular purposes, such as schools, farms, factories, etc., and the restitution of real places of worship, cemeteries, etc. to Protestant religious bodies.